Ubiquitin: Colorectal cancer

 The gene associated with colorectal cancer is the adenomatous polyposis coli (APC), which is a classic tumor suppressor gene.
-APC gene product targets beta-catenin for degradation via ubiquitination at the N-terminus, thus regulating its cellular level.
+APC gene product targets beta-catenin for degradation via ubiquitylation at the N-terminus, thus regulating its cellular level.
 Most colorectal cancer cases are found with mutations in the APC gene.
 However, in cases where APC gene is not mutated, mutations are found in the N-terminus of beta-catenin which renders it ubiquitination-free and thus increased activity.

 Glioblastoma

 As the most aggressive cancer originated in the brain, mutations found in patients with glioblastoma are related to the deletion of a part of the extracellular domain of the epidermal growth factor receptor (EGFR).
-This deletion causes CBL E3 ligase unable to be unable to bind to the receptor for its recycling and degradation via a ubiquitin-lysosomal pathway.
+This deletion causes CBL E3 ligase unable to bind to the receptor for its recycling and degradation via a ubiquitin-lysosomal pathway.
 Thus, EGFR is constitutively active in the cell membrane and activates its downstream effectors that are involved in cell proliferation and migration.

-Phosphorylation-dependent ubiquitination
+Phosphorylation-dependent ubiquitylation

-The interplay between ubiquitination and phosphorylation has been an ongoing research interest since phosphorylation often serves as a marker where ubiquitination leads to degradation.
-Moreover, ubiquitination can also act to turn on/off the kinase activity of a protein.
+The interplay between ubiquitylation and phosphorylation has been an ongoing research interest since phosphorylation often serves as a marker where ubiquitylation leads to degradation.
+Moreover, ubiquitylation can also act to turn on/off the kinase activity of a protein.
 The critical role of phosphorylation is largely underscored in the activation and removal of autoinhibition in the Cbl protein.
 Cbl is an E3 ubiquitin ligase with a RING finger domain that interacts with its tyrosine kinase binding (TKB) domain, preventing interaction of the RING domain with an E2 ubiquitin-conjugating enzyme.
 This intramolecular interaction is an autoinhibition regulation that prevents its role as a negative regulator of various growth factors and tyrosine kinase signaling and T-cell activation.
 Phosphorylation of Y363 relieves the autoinhibition and enhances binding to E2.
 Mutations that render the Cbl protein dysfunctional due to the loss of its ligase/tumor suppressor function and maintenance of its positive signaling/oncogenic function have been shown to cause the development of cancer.